There are a few easy ways to compress image files.

 - Choose the picture icon from the list of choices.

 - A list of files on your computer will pop up.
 Select the picture file you want to compress by double-clicking on it.
 The picture will be added to your document.

-- A pop-up screen will ask, "Apply Compression Settings Now?"
-Either click on the "OK" button to accept the pre-determined settings or choose the "Options" button.
-Here you can choose the quality of the photo compression by ticking the boxes beside the options you want and then press the "OK" button.
+- A popup screen will give you options.
+Either click "OK" to accept the default resolution or choose the quality of the photo compression by ticking the box beside the option you want and then press "OK."

-- Save your document and the photo will become compressed.
+- Save your document and the photo will compress.